 Your skin is a highly permeable membrane that can easily absorb anything applied to it.
-Bathing every day in tap water that contains chlorine, chloramines, fluoride and other possible toxins exposes you to a level of these chemicals far greater than you could get by drinking them alone.
+Bathing every day in tap water that contains chlorine, chloramines, trihalomethanes and other possible toxins exposes you to a level of these chemicals far greater than you could get by drinking them alone.
 This is especially problematic for children.

 This is why filtering your shower and bath water is a very good idea.
-As an added bonus, with the chlorine and chloramines filtered out, your skin and hair will be softer, and you will alleviate the problems many people have with chlorinated shower water, like red eyes and itchy or rashy skin.
+As an added bonus, with the chlorine and chloramines filtered out, your skin and hair will be softer, and you will alleviate the problems many people have with chlorinated shower water, like red eyes and dry, itchy or rashy skin.

 If you like to take baths, the best way to filter your bath water is to get a high-quality shower filter, and then use the shower head to fill your bathtub.

 - This shower filter is the only one that removes both chlorine and chloramines.
-It does so by adding ascorbic acid to the water to neutralize them.
+It does so by adding ascorbic acid (Vitamin C) to the water to neutralize them.
 It does not actually filter out any chemicals.